 There are 2 sides of a DWI/DUI charge.
 You have the criminal side and then you have the civil side.
 The civil side is regarding your license being suspended and you have 15 days after your arrest to request an ALR hearing (Administrative License Revocation).
 This is why getting representation immediately after your arrest is so important.
 Your attorney will try to keep your license from being suspended, but these are extremely difficult to win.
 Expect your license to be suspended, but your attorney can request an ODL (Occupational Drivers License).
 This will allow you to keep driving during your license suspension.
 I know in Texas they used to put tough limits on where and when you could drive, but these days they just require you to have an interlock device installed and you can drive wherever and whenever you want.

 The interlock device is an annoying part of the process, but it’s the standard these days when alcohol is involved.
 I have always felt the device was the worst part of the entire experience.
-I have an entire section dedicated to this device you can read.
+I have an entire section dedicated to the interlock device you can read.
 It’s important to know everything about having one because it is the one thing that can get you a violation during your time being monitored.
 Be sure to read that section if you have one.

 The first few weeks are a frantic time.
 You are freaking out not knowing what to expect, getting representation, ALR hearing, interlock device, finances, but I am here to tell you, everything will work out as long as you get representation.
 On my 2nd charge, I tried to handle things myself at the beginning but quickly found out, that you can’t do much if you aren’t an attorney.
 Just get representation and they will walk you through the entire process.
 Listen to everything they tell you and ask questions if you have them.
 If you did good research in finding an attorney, your attorney and their staff will make you feel as comfortable as possible through the process.